IIIF/training/time_machine/iiif_intro/whatisiiif.md

  * [Authentication API](https://iiif.io/api/auth/1.0) - for protecting resources by username or giving lower quality images to unauthenticated users
  * [Change Discovery API](https://iiif.io/api/discovery/) - for Aggregators like Europeana to harvest IIIF data
  * [Content State API](https://iiif.io/api/content-state/) - to improve the method of taking content from one viewer to another
- * Maps Extension - coming soon but a preview is [here](https://preview.iiif.io/api/navplace_extension/api/extension/navplace/) - to link a Geographical place to a IIIF image.
+ * [Maps Extension](https://iiif.io/api/extension/navplace/) - to link a Geographical place to a IIIF image.
 Could be used to Georeference a map or photograph.